 Food Allergy Challenge #5: Swimming

-Swimming pools are an example of something that is unexpectedly difficult for a food allergy parent of a young toddler or child.
+Swimming pools are an example of something that is unexpectedly difficult for a food allergy caregiver of a young toddler or child.
 We have found that there is often concession stand food on the ground all over the pool, sometimes even in the water itself.
 In addition, many people bring their own snacks to eat while they sit around the pool, and we have even witnessed one parent hand their child a peanut butter granola bar WHILE he was still in the water right next to our son.
 For this reason, we decided to get a water carrier.
 We wear Eli in our water ring sling whenever we walk around the pool or need to go to the rest room.
 He even enjoys it in shallow water, so we often wear it there too.
 When he isn’t in his ring sling, we have to make sure we are right next to him, ready to intervene if he comes across food, so it’s always more stressful that way.
 Toddler wearing at the pool allows us all to have some relaxation time and prevents my son from picking up a Snickers bar left on someone’s lawn chair until he’s old enough to know better.

 A Farmer’s Market is another example of a place we could not safely take our toddler were it not for our carriers.
 (Please note with the picture above that Eli should have been up a little higher on my back so that I could monitor him more easily.
 This was one of the first times we took Eli out in public after his diagnosis).